Trench effect

 The trench effect occurs when a fire burns beside a steeply inclined surface.
 The flames lie down along the surface, demonstrating the Coandă effect.
-The flames heat the material farther up: these emit gases that autoignite in a flashover event.
+The flames heat the material further up.
+These emit gases that autoignite in a flashover event.
 The flames from these areas are themselves subject to the Coandă effect and blow a jet of flame up to the end of the inclined surface.
 This jet continues until the fuel depletes.

 Background

 The trench effect became known because of the scientific investigation of the King's Cross fire, which occurred on the London Underground in 1987.
 The fire started on an escalator (containing wood and years of built-up grease) between the Piccadilly line platforms and the ticket hall at King's Cross St Pancras tube station.
-Many eyewitnesses indicated that early on, the fire in the escalator was of manageable size: officers from the Fire Brigade and British Transport Police indicated that the fire appeared no larger than a large cardboard box burning.
+Many eyewitnesses indicated that early on, the fire in the escalator was of manageable size.
+Officers from the Fire Brigade and British Transport Police indicated that the fire appeared no larger than a cardboard box burning.
 Those present were surprised when it suddenly threw a sustained jet of flame into the ticket hall.
 The Coandă effect alone could not explain the sudden blast that blew some survivors off their feet.

 The relatively inconspicuous flames associated with the Coandă effect, hugging the space on and under the inclined trench of the escalator steps, led many travellers to believe they were not in immediate danger.
 One survivor reported approaching the escalator and noting thick black smoke that suddenly blew up.
 The main loss of life came from the sudden flashover, rather than the precipitating flames of the 'Coandă effect' fire itself.
 The people in the ticket hall at the top of the escalators, whilst avoiding the visible flames, were caught in the path of the flashover.